junhan-z/URLCopyEngine/README.md

 Some website might have a copy button, but having this one you can customize for whatever site.

 ## Instruction
-For an example, if we'd likve to match the content of `questions/<number> when visit `stackoverflow.com`.
+For an example, if we'd like to match the content of `questions/<number> when visit `stackoverflow.com`.

 Go to options page:
 1. add which URL pattern to match, as specific as possible, otherwise the pattern of the first matched URL pattern will be selected.
 In this case: `stackoverflow.com`